San Diego Central Jail

 Search for an Inmate in San Diego County

-San Diego Central Jail is a 980-bed jail based in San Diego, San Diego County, California.
-You can reach them anytime for inmate information at 619-610-1647.
+San Diego Central Jail is a 980-bed jail based in the city of San Diego, San Diego County, California.
+You can reach them anytime for inmate information at 619-409-5000.

 Arrested individuals, whether for misdemeanors or felonies, are brought here for booking and processing.
 Depending on the charges, they may remain incarcerated until they are either bonded out, released on their own recognizance, or held until their trial concludes.